Saksham Bhutani , Marketing Head at Indshine

 With its help, simple data can be processed anywhere even in a low working environment and ever-changing requirements.
 They are primarily used to map sites and inspect them.

 LIDAR is a surveying method that can effectively measure the distance to a target with the help of emitting laser light emissions.
+It can be effectively used in aerial maps.

 With the help of an optical imaging lens, it receives infrared radiation energy in the photosensitive element, infrared detector.
 These imaging sensors are sensitive to wavelengths in the infrared region of the electromagnetic spectrum.